FireSouls25/uxn-dsl/README.md

 - `sh tests/portability.sh` — the Linux VM contract (glibc floor, dependency closure, smoke boot).
 GitHub Actions runs all of the above on Linux, macOS and Windows (`.github/workflows/ci.yml`).

+## Documentation

+Full language and toolchain docs live in [`docs/`](docs/) (plain Markdown, ready to publish as a GitHub Pages site): design decisions, syntax reference for every construct, the exact Uxn mapping, an honest limitations list, toolchain guide, and an annotated Snake walkthrough.